jeremytammik/tbc/a/1975_nairobi.md

 because we need to have Boolean algebra and specific tools to work on Room boundaries, which we found tedious using XYZ.

 > We did many things with NetTopologySuite:

-- automatically place furniture in housing (from beds, the easiest, to TV set, kitchen appliances and bathroom stuff)
+> - automatically place furniture in housing (from beds, the easiest, to TV set, kitchen appliances and bathroom stuff)
 - automatically place electric fixtures in housing (lights, switches, plugs) or HVAC elements (ventilation, heating)
-- automatically recognize housing units and name Rooms from their caracteristics
+- automatically recognize housing units and name Rooms from their characteristics

 > The first 2 examples use mainly simple geometric rules, while the last makes an extensive use of Boolean 2D operations.
 And we are currently working on connecting 2 elements with for ex. cold water pipe, which is not that easy (more geometry there ;))